 The Everest Base Camp trek in Nepal is one of the most popular trekking routes in the Himalayas and is visited by thousands of trekkers each year.
-The trek has become an achievable goal for people from all walks of life who want a glimpse of the world’s highest peak.
+The trek has become a trekking destination goal for people from all walks of life who want a glimpse of the world’s highest peak.

 Cho La Pass

-Cho La Pass located at 5420m is the "bridge" between Gokyo Valley and Khumbu Valley.
+Cho La is the "bridge" between Gokyo Valley and Khumbu Valley.
 It connects the village of Dzongla (4830m) to the east and the village of Thagnak (4700m) to the west.
 Crossing the pass is a highlight, at the same time, one of the most physically demanding section of the Everest Circuit Trek.

-We start the Everest Circuit Trek with a flight into Lukla.
-We trek up to Namche Bazaar, the unofficial Sherpa capital with its diverse and colorful mix of people, Sherpa museum, monastery and busy market stalls full of local products and Tibetan artifacts – an interesting and thoroughly rewarding experience.
-Leaving the popular Everest Base Camp trails behind us, we trek up the serene Gokyo Valley, passing 3 breathtakingly beautiful blue glacial lakes set among glistening, snow-capped peaks.
-At Gokyo Valley, we'll have a chance to ascend Gokyo Ri in the crisp early sunrise for an incredible, awe-inspiring 360 degree view of many of the world’s highest peaks – Cho Oyu, Everest, Lhotse, Nupste and Makalu and the massive Nagozumpa glacier (the longest glacier in Nepal).
-After exploring the Gokyo Valley, we cross the challenging Cho La Pass to Khumbu Valley to head to Everest Base Camp and Kalapathar.
+The Everest Circuit Trek starts with a flight to Lukla.
+You will slowly trek up to Namche Bazaar, the unofficial Sherpa capital in the Everest region.
+Namche Bazzar with its diverse and colorful mix of people, Sherpa museum, monastery and busy market stalls full of local products and Tibetan artifacts is a bustling town at 3500m.
+Leaving the popular Everest Base Camp trails behind from Namche Bazzar, you will trek up the serene Gokyo Valley, passing 3 breathtakingly beautiful blue glacial lakes set among glistening, snow-capped peaks.
+At Gokyo Valley, you will have a chance to ascend Gokyo Ri in the crisp early sunrise for an incredible, awe-inspiring 360 degree view of many of the world’s highest peaks – Cho Oyu, Everest, Lhotse, Nupste and Makalu and the massive Nagozumpa glacier (the longest glacier in Nepal).
+After exploring the Gokyo Valley, cross the challenging Cho La Pass to Khumbu Valley to head to Everest Base Camp and Kalapathar.
 The pass will bring you from snowfields into a broad secluded valley.
-After exploring Kalapathar and Everest Base Camp, we start our descend through Pheriche, Pangboche (traditional Sherpa villages) and Thyangboche (Buddhist monastery) to end our Everest Circuit Trek.
+After exploring Kalapathar and Everest Base Camp,you will start the descend through Pheriche, Pangboche (traditional Sherpa villages) and Thyangboche (Buddhist monastery) to end the Everest Circuit Trek.